 - Internet protocol details of the device used to access the site.

-Our website also includes a number of calculators, which may require you to enter your personal details.
-If you save the data you enter on the calculator, this information will be stored.
+Our website may also include calculators and portals, such as our Home First portal, which may require you to enter your personal details.
+If you do so, this information will be stored.

 You may change the settings on your browser to reject cookies, but doing so might prevent you from accessing the secured pages of our website.